Sonnet (The Verve song)

 "Sonnet" is a song by the English rock band the Verve and is featured on their third album, Urban Hymns.
 It was released on 2 March 1998 as the final single from the album.
 The ballad has the same instrumental layout as "The Drugs Don't Work", consisting of acoustic and electric guitars backed up with a string section mainly consisting of violins.

+In the United Kingdom, the single was disqualified from appearing on the UK Singles Chart, but an imported release peaked at number 74.
+Worldwide, the song charted in Australia, Iceland, Italy and New Zealand.
+Lead singer Richard Ashcroft re-recorded "Sonnet" for his 2021 album Acoustic Hymns Vol 1.
+This version was featured in the 2024 John Lewis & Partners Christmas advertisement.

+Background

-At the start of 1998, Hut wanted to release another single from the album, an idea which the band disagreed with.
-Unusually, Hut pressed them on this matter, and so the band finally agreed to release "Sonnet", but only in a format that would make it ineligible for chart recognition.
+At the start of 1998, the Verve's record label, Hut Records, wanted to release another single from Urban Hymns, an idea with which the band disagreed.
+Hut pressed them on this matter, so the band agreed to release "Sonnet", but only in a format that would make it ineligible for chart recognition.
 Consequently, "Sonnet" was released as part of a set of four 12-inch records (backed by "Stamped", "So Sister" and "Echo Bass").

-The release of "Sonnet" was limited to just 5,000 copies, despite the huge radio coverage it received, and the UK's Official Charts Company refused to recognise it as a single because of the extra content, as planned.
+The release of "Sonnet" was limited to just 5,000 copies, despite the huge radio coverage it received, and the United Kingdom's Official Charts Company refused to recognise it as a single because of the extra content, as planned.
 The pack was released in a cardboard mailer, and the preceding three singles from the album, all were re-released on the same day, fitted into the mailer.
 However, sales of an imported format resulted in it charting in the United Kingdom at number 74.
-The song also charted in Australia, Iceland, and New Zealand, reaching numbers 83, 4, and 43, respectively.

-Richard Ashcroft re-recorded the song for his 2021 album Acoustic Hymns Vol 1.
-This version was featured in the 2024 John Lewis & Partners Christmas advertisement.